Rui-Zhang1997/python-intro/python.md

 	def foo(self):
 		print(a)
 ```
 The constructor for a class is a special function called the \_\_init\_\_ function, which is empty by default.
-In addition, one does not need to define an attribute outside of all functions but can also be initializ
+In addition, one does not need to define an attribute outside of all functions but can also be created inside the *init* function, which can be useful for attributes that cannot take on a value of their own and **must** be initialized.

 All instance functions are defined as follows:
 ```python
 def <function name>(<self-reference-parameter>, <parameters>):
 	<code>
 ```
 The first parameter of an instance function is the *self parameter*, which is traditionally called "self" but can be called anything one wants, is used to reference instance functions and variables (e.g. `self.variable` or `self.function()`).
-If one is making a static function (or static method, as it is so called in Python), then the first parameter is not the *self parameter* and alos must append the @classmethod decorator to the line above, e.g.
+When doing a call to an instance method, the instance itself is implicitly passed as the firstIf one is making a static function (or static method, as it is so called in Python), then the first parameter is not the *self parameter* and alos must append the @classmethod decorator to the line above, e.g.
 ```python
 @classmethod
 def <function-name>(<parameters>):